Vyral/ryan-ahearn/_posts/2019-09-30-your-end-of-summer-2019-real-estate-market-update.md

 {% include youtube.html %}

+Where does our San Diego County market stand as we close the book on summer and look toward fall?
 The number of new listings that are hitting the market has dropped by 12.6% year over year.
-Pending sales (or homes that home gone under contract and are now off the market) are up by 17.2%, which makes sense because if you have less inventory but a similar number of buyers, then pending sales should go up.
+Pending sales (or homes that have gone under contract and are now off the market) are up by 17.2%, which makes sense because if you have less inventory but a similar number of buyers, then pending sales should go up.

 **So what does that do to the supply here in San Diego County?&nbsp;**